Cowboy Junkies: Early history

 Upon their return to Toronto in 1985, Alan Anton and Michael Timmins rented a house, insulated the tiny garage, and, with younger brother Pete Timmins sitting in on drums, began exploring a new musical direction.
 Margo was drafted to join and recalls, "I was contemplating going on to graduate school, staying in school.
 That was safe.
 I never wanted to be a musician or be onstage."
 Nevertheless, Michael Timmins began to hear something in what they were doing with their initial jams, realizing that a female voice was what the band needed.
 Michael Timmins said, "I thought if you had this female voice on top of it, you could do anything you wanted."

 However, the slow musical tempos and whispery, hushed tones that defined their early work was not just musical inspiration, but came about by necessity.
 Their recording studio was their repurposed garage, which was just behind the house and bordered closely with their neighbours.
 On their first jam session, the police showed up due to a noise complaint from the neighbour.
 According to Michael Timmins, "We realized we had to tone down.
 One thing fed into the other: Margo began to realize that her singing voice was more effective quiet.
 We began to realize, if we can get down underneath Margo, the sound will be more effective.
 Pete picked up brushes – he was just learning to play drums at that point.
 Everything sort of came down.
 We learned to play with less volume."

 When the unnamed band was preparing for its first gig, the members considered various names before choosing Cowboy Junkies.
-During their early gigs the band would perform at the Rivoli which had a small space in the back.
+During their early gigs the band would perform at The Rivoli which had a small space in the back.
 The group would perform a rhythmic groove while Margo sang improvised vocal melodies and portions of old blues songs.
 Many times the Junkies entire performance would be a single jam session.

-Peter Moore, a recording enthusiast who had ambitions of becoming a producer, was at their very first show.
+Peter Moore, a recording enthusiast who had ambitions of becoming a producer, was at their first show.
 According to Moore, "I was mesmerized by Margo.
 The very first show, people weren't paying attention to them, because they were playing so softly and quietly.
 Margo had her back to the audience a lot of the time."